 And if you belong to a group that has been directly impacted by the pandemic, are your expectations different, and if so, how?

-To find out, we surveyed 2,399 people in the consumer tribes that the coronavirus has pushed to the front lines or impacted disproportionately: nurses, first responders, teachers, college students, seniors, and military members.
+To find out, we surveyed 2,399 people in the consumer communities that the coronavirus has pushed to the front lines or impacted disproportionately: nurses, first responders, teachers, college students, seniors, and military members.
 And their answer seemed clear.
 They want brands to show up for them with meaningful support.

 A Precarious Emotional State

 Not surprisingly, our survey revealed that consumers in the hardest hit groups are worried.
 Fifty-five percent of all respondents said the pandemic has made them anxious, and that number is even higher for nurses (61%) and teachers (63%).

 Forty-five percent of all respondents also reported feeling frustrated.
 And many (40%) are feeling overwhelmed.
 The weight of the pandemic is weighing most heavily on teachers and students (50%), first responders (46%) and nurses (49%).
 Surprisingly, seniors were the least overwhelmed (20%).